0xAX/linux-insides/Initialization/linux-initialization-5.md

 BUILD_BUG_ON((fix_to_virt(0) + PAGE_SIZE) & ((1 << PMD_SHIFT) - 1));
 ```

 `fixmap` - is fixed virtual address mappings which extends from `FIXADDR_START` to `FIXADDR_TOP`.
 Fixed virtual addresses are needed for subsystems that need to know the virtual address at compile time.
-After the check `early_ioremap_init` makes a call of the `early_ioremap_setup` function from the [mm/early_ioremap.c](https://github.com/torvalds/linux/blob/master/mm/early_ioremap.c). `early_ioremap_setup` fills `slot_virt` arry of the `unsigned long` with virtual addresses with 512 temporary boot-time fix-mappings:
+After the check `early_ioremap_init` makes a call of the `early_ioremap_setup` function from the [mm/early_ioremap.c](https://github.com/torvalds/linux/blob/master/mm/early_ioremap.c). `early_ioremap_setup` fills `slot_virt` array of the `unsigned long` with virtual addresses with 512 temporary boot-time fix-mappings:

 ```C
 for (i = 0; i < FIX_BTMAPS_SLOTS; i++)